 The most important characteristic a person can have to thrive in the business, Summers says, is tremendous comfort identifying, approaching and talking with higher-ups who are responsible for employee performance and hold and/or manage the purse strings.
 “Controllers, operations managers, directors of nursing… these are the folks on the front lines who deal with the daily challenges of hiring and firing, while maintaining a certain budget and ensuring optimal performance levels are met.
 It’s these kinds of people we most want to talk to,” he says.

 According to Summers, an annual income well into the mid-six figures is not at all unlikely after the initial start-up phase of 18 months or so.
-That’s a pretty solid return on an initial investment of just $12K.
+That’s a pretty solid return on an opportunity with an initial investment of just $12K.
 Start-up fees include the necessary operating systems, everything needed to set up 25 new clients right away, inventory worth upwards of $35K and unlimited and ongoing training, support and marketing assistance.
 The only additional cost a partner incurs is an annual internet site hosting fee of $1,200.

 But perhaps the most rewarding aspect of being a Carolina Profiles, Inc./Profiles International strategic business partner can’t really be quantified at all; it’s priceless.
 “I live wherever I want.
 My job is completely flexible.
 Ninety percent of all my business is done on-line,” Summers says.
 “There is a quality to my life that I never thought possible, and I feel really good about the fact that I’m providing businesses with something they really want and need to be successful.
 I’d like to make sure other people just like me get the same shot that I did.”